sahinennre/uptothetop-privacy/index.md

   **Retained:** purchase records are kept by Google Play for legal and financial obligations (per Google Play's policy), so purchases are restored when you reopen the game.
 An Android backup, if enabled, stays in your Google backup until you delete it.
-We have no server and keep no data about you.
+Your world leaderboard entry (name and score) is deleted within 30 days of an email request; please include your in-game name.
 - **Contact:** carbonatgames@gmail.com